About Our Classes

 class descriptions

-Intermediate Yoga | More physically challenging than beginner yoga and multi level flow, this yoga class incorporates conscious breathwork, vinyasa flows, sun salutations, and balance poses to stretch and strengthen the body.
+Intermediate Yoga | This class is recommended for students with a consistent yoga practice and an understanding of yoga postures and alignment.
+A more physically challenging practice than Basics and Multi-Level, this class incorporates conscious breath work, Vinyasa flows, sun salutations, and balance poses to stretch and strengthen the body.
 The teacher will provide opportunities to try advanced strength, balance, and inversion poses.
-Recommended for students with a consistent yoga practice and understanding of yoga postures and alignment.
 Ends with savasana.

-Hot (Basics or Multi Level) Yoga | Room temperature is set 99 - 104 degrees.
-Heat helps relax muscles and other connective tissue allowing us to go deeper into our yoga poses.
-Depending on the level of the class (Basics or Multi Level Flow Yoga) the class will follow a static sequence of poses while others will incorporate more movement and complex sequencing.
-Definitely bring water and a sweat towel!
-Ends with savasana.
+Hot (Basics or Multi Level) Yoga | Heat helps relax muscles and other connective tissue, allowing us to go deeper into our yoga poses.
+Depending on the level of the class (Basics or Multi-Level), expect a variety of poses, modifications, and variations, with Multi-Level Flow classes incorporating more movement and complex sequencing.
+Bring water, and we recommend a sweat towel.
+Temperature is set to 99-104 degrees; hot classes end with aroma-scented, chilled towels and savasana.

-Prenatal Yoga Foundations* | A 75 minute class intended to empower mamas-to-be to confidently adapt their practice (and body) for any beginner level yoga classes.
-The class focuses on how to use yoga props to support changing bodies during yoga classes and adjust basic yoga poses to safely build strength and stabilization during pregnancy.
-Time will be allotted to discuss matters concerning pregnancy and delivery.
-Class ends with a restorative savasana.
-Appropriate for all stages of pregnancy and fitness levels. *This class is only offered once a month and has a minimum attendance of 3 students.
+Prenatal Yoga Foundations* | This class is intended to empower mamas-to-be to confidently adapt their practice to support their changing bodies.
+This class is appropriate for all stages of pregnancy and fitness levels.
+Expect a focus on how to use yoga props and adjust basic yoga poses to safely build strength and stabilization during pregnancy, as well as discussion of matters concerning pregnancy and delivery.
+Ends with a restorative savasana. *This class is only offered once a month and has a minimum attendance of 3 students.
 Due to the subject matter covered in this class concerning all stages of pregnancy, this class is for expectant mothers only.

 Recover and Restore | This class is all about taking care of you!
 Every class will start with a restorative pose held for 5-7 minutes to settle and calm your mind and body.
 After that we’ll transition to myofascial release - aka self massage - with focus on the thighs, hips, shoulders, and neck --all areas where tension is traditionally held.
 Once our tension has been released we’ll take a few deep breaths and set up for an extra long savasana to complete the experience.
 The perfect way to end your week and start your weekend!